Loading...

 Mindful Eating

-Eat slowly and savor your food, which can lead to better digestion and help regulate blood sugar levels.
+Eat slowly and savor each bite, which can enhance digestion and prevent overeating.

 healthspan-mbl